gallettilance/gallettilance.github.io/assignments/assignment7.md

        - **Greater than**: `p-value = (number of simulated stats ≥ observed stat) / S`
        - **Less than**: `p-value = (number of simulated stats ≤ observed stat) / S`
        - **Not equal to**: `p-value = (number of simulated stats as extreme as observed stat) / S`
+     - **Display the calculated p-value on your webpage.**

    - **Handling Small p-values**:
      - Add code to display a fun message when the p-value is extremely small (e.g., ≤ 0.0001).
      - This message should inform the user that they have encountered a rare event.

    - **Visualization**:
      - Plot a histogram of the simulated statistics.
-     - Mark the observed statistic on the histogram.
+     - Mark the observed statistic and the hypothesized value on the histogram.
      - See below for an example of a histogram with a p-value calculation.

       ![Hypothesis Testing](../assets/images/assignment7-image-1.png)